 Although the people have largely voted the traditional parties to power, alternative new political parties have garnered a respectable number of votes, which means that there is a critical mass of people voting for change and accountability

-The first stage of local elections has been held, marking a definite step towards the implementation of federalism.
+May 25, 2017-The first stage of local elections has been held, marking a definite step towards the implementation of federalism.
 However, the Election Commission of Nepal has received much criticism for poor voter education resulting in many invalid votes and a slow pace of vote counting.
 The fact that the commission was able to conduct the polls at short notice has been forgotten.

 If public enthusiasm can transform into frustration so fast, the days ahead when the administration and institutions will need to adapt to the federalisation process will be extremely challenging.
 It was known that transitioning from a unitary to a federal state would require the political, bureaucratic, and social power structures from the national to the subnational levels to be reorganised.